-Each case is examined anonymously by a panel of five examiners.
+Each clinical case is examined anonymously by a panel of five examiners.
 A majority of "pass" votes are required to pass a case.
-The laboratory technician may resubmit clinical cases until all three have received a passing score.
-When all three clinical cases have received a passing score, the laboratory technician is eligible to continue to phase three, the oral examination.
+The dentist may resubmit clinical cases until all five have received a passing score.
+When all five clinical cases have received a passing score, the dentist is eligible to continue to phase three, the oral examination.